Six (musical): UK and international tour (2019–present)

-Australia (2020/2021–2023; 2024–present)
+Australia (2020–2023; 2024–2025; 2026–present)

 Six had its Australian premiere at the Sydney Opera House in January 2020 starring Chloé Zuel (Aragon), Kala Gare (Boleyn), Loren Hunter (Seymour), Kiana Daniele (Cleves), Courtney Monsma (Howard), and Vidya Makan (Parr).
 The production was originally planned to tour to Melbourne's Comedy Theatre in mid 2020 and Adelaide's Her Majesty's Theatre in late 2020 as part of the Adelaide Cabaret Festival but the performances were postponed due to the COVID-19 pandemic.
 The Australian production is produced by Louise Withers, Michael Coppel and Linda Bewick.
 The production reopened on 19 December 2021, at the Sydney Opera House and ran through to 2 April 2022.
 Gare, Hunter, Daniele, Makan, Oka and Quan returned to the show, and joined by Phoenix Jackson Mendoza and Chelsea Dawson, replacing Zuel and Monsma as Aragon and Howard respectively.
 It then continued its Australian tour in Canberra, with stops in Adelaide and Melbourne, before returning to Sydney again, with Perth and Brisbane to follow.
 The show closed in February 2023 after its last run in Brisbane, with all cast members departing.
 On 28 November 2023, it was announced that Six would be returning to Australia for another tour starting from August 2024 in Melbourne and then going to Sydney from October 2024 and Brisbane from January 2025.
+The cast consisted of new members such as Kimberley Hodgeson as Aragon, Deirdre Khoo as Boleyn, Zelia Rose Kitoko as Cleves and Giorgia Kennedy as Parr, with Hunter and Dawson returning as Seymour and Howard respectively.
+The tour closed on May 5 2025.

+On December 1 2025, It was announced that Six would be returning in July of 2026 in Melbourne, Sydney and Brisbane.
+On April 28 the cast was announced, the upcoming cast includes Sarah Murr as Aragon, Mia Paris Scalise as Boleyn, Cara Bessey as Seymour, Kadesa Honeyhill as Cleves, Angela Brischetto as Howard and Lorinda May Merrypor as Parr.